 The hitting prospects aren’t guys who have broken out yet.
 It’s not like a few years ago when the Pirates had Andrew McCutchen, Pedro Alvarez, Jose Tabata, and Neil Walker at the top of the system.
 Right now the Pirates have two standout hitting prospects: Starling Marte and Josh Bell.
 You could put Robbie Grossman in that category, although I’d rate him in the tier below Marte and Bell.

 What the team does have is a group of prospects who have the chance to break out to that level.
-They’ve got a lot of high upside guys, although none of them have ...
+They’ve got a lot of high upside guys, although none of them have broken out.